Updated: 4 days ago

 I used a seanfhocal against the teachers!

 Of course I support efforts to maintain and revive the Irish language.
 I’ve been to the Aran Islands and Connemara several times and it’s always invigorating to hear it spoken fluently.
 It’s great that it’s used for functional communication purposes in Gaeltacht areas.
 But outside of these regions, I think we cannot simply rely on national symbolism alone to promote the language.
 I don’t have all of the answers but a secondary mixed language in conjunction with the main full language might make it easier to speak recreationally.
 Moreover I think it’s unnecessary for it to be a general entrance requirement for courses that are unrelated to the arts and languages in the different universities.
 For example, students in England don’t have to study the English language for their A-levels.
+Irish was made mandatory 100 years ago and despite it failing to significantly increase the number of daily Irish language speakers the education department decided not to reassess this particular policy.
+I agree that we should be ambitious in supporting the Irish language but maybe not to the extent that it becomes a bit over-ambitious.
+I'm not opposed to compulsory Irish in introducing the language to students in primary school or the junior cert but to continue it the leaving cert is quite a commitment.

 (Irish tape test question: